 Yes!
 Many pastries freeze very well.
 If you don't plan to eat them right away, we suggest freezing in a container and pulling them out a few hours before you'd like to eat, allowing them to thaw on the counter.
 For croissants and whole loaves of bread, you can refresh them once thawed in the oven until they have a crisp exterior (5-10 min at 325 should do).

-We do.
-We require minimum 72 hours, but longer is preferred.
+(When we offer cakes, we require minimum 72 hours, but longer is preferred.
 Since we do not make cakes for the shop, making bespoke cakes can take a significant amount of time, and we need time to fit it into our production schedule.
-Our cakes are priced based on flavour and size, and we charge an "off-menu" fee to make up for labour.
+Our cakes are priced based on flavour and size, and we charge an "off-menu" fee to make up for added labour)

 We do.
 We attempted to go nut-free for a while, but my French-training has me going back to almonds and hazelnut regularly.
 We tend to not use any other nuts, and try to use sunflower seeds in place of things like pine nuts in our pesto, or walnuts in the base of nanaimo bars.
 We do not make anything with peanuts, but we do have peanut products in the building (as we live upstairs) but we don't store or use it on the main floor.

 We know some of you have sesame allergy, and I am very sorry to say, as with most bread bakeries, we use sesame quite a bit.
 We use it daily in our seed bread, and add it to our chocolate babka for more dimension.
 If your allergy is limited to not consuming it directly, many of our items are a possibility for you.
 If the allergy is more severe, I don't recommend any of our baked goods.